JonghwanMun/TextguidedATT/data/MSCOCO/README.md

-Directory for "MSCOCO 2014" dataset
+Directory for "MSCOCO 2014" dataset.